TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 Our websites link to other websites, many of which have their own privacy policies.
 Be sure to review the privacy policy on the site you're visiting.

+Social Media Widgets

+Our Web site includes Social Media Features, such as the Facebook Like button \[and Widgets, such as the Share this button or interactive mini-programs that run on our site\].
+These Features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the Feature to function properly.
+Social Media Features and Widgets are either hosted by a third party or hosted directly on our Site.
+Your interactions with these Features are governed by the privacy policy of the company providing it.

 Privacy Policy Updates

 We may need to update our Privacy Policy as Best Buy and our customers grow and evolve.
-If we make significant changes to the Privacy Policy, we'll post a prominent message on our website(s).
+If we make material changes, including any change in ownership or uses of your personal information, we will notify you by email (sent to the e-mail address specified in your account) or by means of a notice on this Site prior to the change becoming effective, as well as inform you of any choices you may have with respect to these changes.

 U.S.-EU **Safe Harbor Framework**

-Best Buy complies with the U.S.-EU Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union.
-Information regarding the EU Safe Harbor Framework can be found at: http://export.gov/safeharbor.
+Best Buy Co., Inc. complies with the U.S.- E.U.
+Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use and retention of personal data from the European Union member countries.
+Best Buy Co., Inc. has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To learn more about the Safe Harbor program, and to view Best Buy Co., Inc.'s certification, please visit: http://export.gov/safeharbor.

+If you have any complaints regarding our compliance with the Safe Harbor you should first contact us (as provided below).
+If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by Internet here, fax to 415-520-3420, or mail to TRUSTe Safe Harbor Compliance Dept., click for mailing address.
+If you are faxing or mailing TRUSTe to lodge a complaint, you must include the following information: the name of company, the alleged privacy violation, your contact information, and whether you would like the particulars of your complaint shared with the company.
+For information about TRUSTe or the operation of TRUSTe's dispute resolution process, click here or request this information from TRUSTe at any of the addresses listed above.

-Best Buy has been awarded TRUSTe's Privacy Seal signifying that this Privacy Policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
-The TRUSTe privacy program applies only to information that is collected through this website.
+Best Buy Co., Inc. has been awarded TRUSTe's Privacy Seal signifying that this Privacy Policy and practices have been reviewed by TRUSTe for compliance with TRUSTe's program requirements including transparency, accountability and choice regarding the collection and use of your personal information.
+The TRUSTe program does not cover information that may be collected through downloadable software.
+The TRUSTe program covers only information that is collected through this website, www.BestBuy.com and does not cover information that may be collected behind the log in on our website.

-As part of our participation in the Safe Harbor Framework, Best Buy uses TRUSTe to resolve disputes relating to our compliance with the Framework.
-If you have any complaints regarding our compliance with the Safe Harbor you should first contact Best Buy as provided below.
-If contacting us does not resolve your complaint, you may raise your complaint with TRUSTe by clicking here.
-TRUSTe will then serve as a liaison with us to resolve your concerns.
+If you have questions or complaints regarding our privacy policy or practices, please contact us at PrivacyManager@bestbuy.com.
+If you are not satisfied with our response you can contact TRUSTe here.

 Have Questions?

-If you have any questions about our Privacy Policy, we'll do our best to answer them.
+If you have any questions about our Privacy Policy or practices, we'll do our best to answer them.
 Here's how to contact us:

 **Phone:**
 1-888-BEST BUY (1-888-237-8289)